free-javascript/javascript-form-validator/README.md

 	minchar : 4 // minimum char length for input field
 };

+3) put valid.init(); for validation initialization
-3)What to do after validation or if I want to put some filter
+4) What to do after validation or if I want to put some filter

    a)Add class "valid" in input field which field you want to validate.

    b)For validation mail field add class "mail"

    c)For restrictiting input only numeric field add Class "numonly"

 Any suggesion of improvment is most welcome.